mendix/docs/content/howto/logic-business-rules/string-concatenation.md

 ## 2 Breaking Down into Separate Decisions

 An inefficient example on how to check for text and create a combined messages based on the outcome.
 Building out all combinations is a lot of work, and if something need to change it will be a lot of work to change and it is prone to errors.
+Reference this model:

 <iframe width="100%" height="491px" frameborder="0" src="https://modelshare.mendix.com/models/460db183-b5b4-44e7-8f15-3ea9725a9836/bco_contactperson_createfullname_inefficient?embed=true"></iframe>